ros2/design/articles/content_filtering.md

 ## Problems

 Here describes the current problems that we have, these are already well-known issues related to efficiency for CPU consumption and network resource.
-The efficiency is dependent on the platform capability, but once it comes to embedded devices and IoT platform such as microcontrollers, these problems could be a huge pain to consume resources.
+The efficiency is dependent on the platform capability, but once it comes to embedded devices and IoT platform such as micro-controllers, these problems could be a huge pain to consume resources.
 Currently, at least there are following two main problems exist in ROS 2, the one is `/parameter_events` topic and the other is action topics `feedback` and `status`. the detail is described as following.

 ### Parameter Event Topic